Interested in taking out nib Health Insurance? Compare nib policies and apply for cover.

 nib Health Insurance options

-nib offers Hospital and Extras cover for singles, couples and families, with four levels of Hospital cover including Basic, Standard, Advantage and Top. nib also offers two levels of Extras cover: Top Extras and Core Extras (which can be tailored to your needs).
+nib offers Hospital and Extras cover for singles, couples and families, with four levels of Hospital cover including Basic, Standard, Advantage and Top. nib also offers two levels of Extras cover: Top Extras and Core Extras (which can be tailored to help meet your needs).

 - Basic Hospital includes treatment for accidental injury, ambulance, appendix, tonsils and adenoid removal, colonoscopies, dental surgery, gastroscopies, treatment for ear infections, gynaecological services, hernia repair and joint investigations and reconstructions.